Kristina01111000/Drws_site/README.md

 12/7

 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view
-- Can google analytics work for patreon pages, add it if it does work

 12/28
-- Look into more ways to market the patreon
 - For the app: Soon
 	- Make a slide
 	- put page under programs tab in header